Aerial Love: Reception

 auspOp described the song as "gorgeous, slick, stripped-back, smooth and soft and melds beautifully with Daniel's delicate vocal."

 Monica Tan from The Guardian described the song as "a soft and slow, soulful ballad... that sees Johns alternate between a sultry croon and a nicely controlled falsetto over a throbbing drum beat."

 Accolades

-At the ARIA Music Awards of 2015, the song was nominated for ARIA Award for Best Video.
+At the ARIA Music Awards of 2015, the song was nominated for Best Video.

 The song was shortlisted for Song of the Year at the APRA Music Awards of 2016.